pierregerenton/intrinsicgenediversity/README.md

 The purpose is to quantify the intrinsic gene diversity (using various metrics) and understand everything that this information can bring to us.

+If you have questions, you can contact `fabio.zanarello@crg.eu`.

 ## Table of content

 - [Table of content](#table-of-content)